 As you begin to benefit from the medication or ECT and your symptoms of bipolar disorder become more stable, some psychological treatments may be helpful to provide you with strategies to keep on top of things and cope from day to day.

 - Cognitive Behaviour Therapy: Helps you to gain insight and understanding into the thoughts, feelings and behaviours that are likely to relate to the various symptoms of bipolar disorder.
 The cognitive component of the therapy involves teaching you to become aware of your thinking, and challenge whether you are being realistic, versus having deluded thoughts, or being paranoid.
 By teaching you how to challenge and change unhelpful thinking and how you respond to these thoughts you can begin to develop strategies to get on top of this thinking that is part of bipolar disorder.
 In addition, behaviour therapy can provide you with strategies to help you manage periods of mania and depression.

-- Interpersonal Psychotherapy: This type of therapy can assist you to find new ways to get along with others and address any conflicts or issues that you may currently have which can be impacting on your emotional and mental health.
+- Interpersonal Psychotherapy: This type of therapy can assist you to find new ways to get along with others.
+It can also help address any conflicts or issues that you may currently have which can be impacting on your emotional and mental health.

 Minimising stress and maximising sleep is very important – for everyone.
-Taking time out to do things that you enjoy and that can provide time for quality interaction with your partner, family and supports is very important.
+Take time out to do things that you enjoy.
+Doing so can also provide time for quality interaction with your partner, family and supports.
 If you already have other children, involving extended family or drawing on childcare services in these circumstances can give everyone the breathing space they need to recover.

 Find out about accessing treatment here.